nss-day-cohort-32/Parks-And-Rec/README.md

 If you encounter CORS issues with the Dark Sky API, you can either get an extension for Chrome to work around it here:
 * https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc
-* OR you can add this to the front of you URL: `https://cors-anywhere.herokuapp.com/`
+* OR you can use this url instead: ` https://blooming-mesa-53816.herokuapp.com/37.8267,-122.4233` (be sure to replace the lat and lon values in the url with your own)

 Dark Sky